Contact

 The Pros and Cons of Screening Job Candidates’ Social Media

-Before screening your job candidates’ social media posts and profiles, make sure you understand the pros and cons of such an action before adding it to your HR toolkit.
+Before screening your job candidates' social media platforms and posts, make sure you understand the pros and cons of such an action before adding it to your HR toolkit.
+What are the pros and cons of employers checking social media?
+Let's take a look.

 Insight into professional history/network